 - 1. Marketing Support/Assistance to MSMEs (Bar Code) - 2.
-Support for Entrepreneurial & Managerial Development of SMEs nthrough Incubation. - 3.
+Support for Entrepreneurial & Managerial Development of SMEs through Incubation. - 3.
 Enabling Manufacturing Sector to be competitive through QMS/QTT. - 4.
 Building Awareness on Intellectual Property Rights (IPR) - 5.
 Lean Manufacturing Scheme for MSMEs - 6.
 Design Clinic Scheme for Design Expertise to MSMEs - 7.
 Marketing Assistance & Technology Up-gradation Scheme in MSMEs - 8.
 Technology & Quality Up-gradation to MSMEs - 9.
 Promotion of ICT in Indian Manufacturing Sector.

-Indo German Tool Room Ahmedabad:
+(2) Indo German Tool Room Ahmedabad:

-It is a tool room and training Centre engaged in production of tools of precision plasmetal component and also engaged in area of Training in tool and die making, CAD/C CNC
+It is a tool room and training Centre engaged in production of tools of precision plastic & metal component and also engaged in area of Training in tool and die making, CAD/CAM & CNC Technology.

-Technology
+The time has now come to evolve and implement new strategies, to exploit the hidden potential in human resource and future entrepreneurs in making for the development of the society, in this context INDO GERMAN TOOL ROOM offers a wide range of services especially to small scale industries.

-The time has now come to evolve and implement new strategies, to exploit the h potential in human resource and future entrepreneurs in making for the development of society, in this context INDO GERMAN TOOL ROOM offers a wide range of ser especially to small scale industries.
+"Indo German Tool Room, Ahmedabad India: A government Of India Nonprofit autonomous society, is an institute in Tool and Die making and modern production technology.

-"Indo German Tool Room, Ahmedabad India: A government Of India Non autonomous society, is an institute in Tool and Die making and modern produtechnology.
+It has established as most reliable source for SME's for their tooling requirements.
+Besides tool room activities, society permits use of its resources to industries like precision machining, quality control and CAD-CAM-CAE-RPT services.

-It has established as most reliable source for SME's for their tooling requirem Besides tool room activities, society permits use of its resources to industries like premachining, quality control and CAD-CAM-CAE-RPT ser The tool room is also a source for day one Productive and trained manpower at entry in tool and die making and CAD-CAM-CAE and CNC technology.
+The tool room is also a source for day one Productive and trained manpower at entry level in tool and die making and CAD-CAM-CAE and CNC technology.

-Gujarat State Finance Corporation (GSFC):
+(3) Gujarat State Finance Corporation (GSFC):

 - Incorporated on 1st May, 1961.
-Its main object is to provide financial assistance to and medium scale new/existing industrial and service sector units all over Gujara acquisition of fixed assets, preliminary and pre-operative expenses, expanded modernization, diversification etc. - GSFC has played an important role in the industrial development of the state.
-Till date has financed 47,331 units and disbursed Rs.
-3,300 Crore, generating employment for 6,00,000 persons.
-Many units financed by it are now well established and have graduated from small to medium and large scale. - Since the last few years, Corporation is passing through financially difficult times.
-D very heavy NPA and as commercial banks are now performing similar activity has sto advancing fresh loans since October 2001.
+Its main object is to provide financial assistance to small and medium scale new/existing industrial and service sector units all over Gujarat for acquisition of fixed assets, preliminary and pre-operative expenses, expansion, modernization, diversification etc. - GSFC has played an important role in the industrial development of the state.
+Till date, it has financed 47,331 units and disbursed Rs.
+3,300 crore, generating employment for over 6,00,000 persons.
+Many units financed by it are now well established and have also graduated from small to medium and large scale. - Since the last few years, Corporation is passing through financially difficult times.
+Due to very heavy NPA and as commercial banks are now performing similar activity has stopped advancing fresh loans since October 2001. - Currently, it is engaged in the activity of recovering dues from its borrowers and paying its lenders. - One Time Settlement schemes have been introduced to expedite recovery. - Cost cutting exercise has been implemented to reduce manpower by deputing staff to various Government departments and by implementing VRS. - Government has formed a high-powered committee under Chief Secretary to decide on the future of GSFC.
+Committee has decided to offer VRS to employees, have OTS scheme and restructure the organization

-- Currently, it is engaged in the activity of recovering dues from its borrowers and payi lenders. - One Time Settlement schemes have been introduced to expedite recovery. - Cost cutting exercise has been implemented to reduce manpower by deputing stavarious Government departments and by implementing VRS. - Government has formed a high-powered committee under Chief Secretary to decide o future of GSFC.
-Committee has decided to offer VRS to employees, have OTS scheme restructure the organization
+(4) Quality State Export Corporation:

-(2) Quality State Export Corporation:
+GSEC Limited, which was formerly known as Gujarat State Export Corporation Limited, a Public Limited company, primarily engaged in the activities of Export and Import facilities and trading business, is a merchant exporter and custodian of Air Cargo Complexes at Ahmedabad and Indore.

-GSEC Limited, which was formerly known as Gujarat State Export Corporation Limited, a Public Limited Company, primarily engaged in the activities of Export & Import facilities and trading business is a merchant exporter and Custodian of Cargo Complexes at Ahmedabad and Indore.
-At Vishakhapatnam, it operates the Air Cargo Complex under an operation and Maintenance with Andhra Pradesh Trade Promotion Corporation Limited (APTPC).
+At Visakhapatnam, it operates the Air Cargo complex under an Operations and Maintenance Arrangement with Andhra Pradesh Trade Promotion Corporation Limited (APTPC).